 Once I stopped diffusing oils, the nausea and daily headaches cleared up almost immediately.
 I was still living with regular headaches about once a week, though, so I made an appointment with my doctor.

-My doctor recommended that as someone who chronically experiences migraines, to avoid future use.
+My doctor recommended that as someone who experiences chronic migraines, I should avoid future use.
 He believes it was very likely that the oils instigated the cluster migraines I was experiencing during the time I was diffusing!

 Always remember to take what you hear with a grain of salt, and get your doctor’s advice before jumping on the essential oil bandwagon.
 Your doctor will be able to help you decide what’s right for you.